 - Lecturer School of Law, UC Berkeley

-- Research Fellow Human Rights Center, School of Law, UC Berkeley
+- Research Fellow Human Rights Center, UC Berkeley

 - Emergency Physician Kaiser Medical Center, Oakland